 Under "Public Comment," the public may address the Commission on any subject not listed on the agenda.
 Each speaker may address the Commission once under Public Comment for a limit of three minutes.
-Please clearly state your name and address or political jurisdiction in which you live.
 The Commission cannot act on items not listed on the agenda and, therefore, the Commission cannot respond to non-agenda issues brought up under Public Comment other than to provide general information.